Co-Chairman, Sony Pictures Entertainment

 Chairman, Sony Pictures Entertainment Motion Picture Group

-Sony Pictures Entertainment is only one of two studios to generate more than $1 billion in domestic box office sales for each of the past eleven years.
-In 2012, the studio led the industry in market share and set new studio records for box office revenue with $1.768 billion domestically and $4.440 billion worldwide, behind such hits as The Amazing Spider-Man™, Men in Black™ 3, Skyfall™ (the biggest James Bond film of all time), Sony Pictures Animation’s Hotel Transylvania, Think Like a Man, 21 Jump Street, The Vow, and many others.
+Since 2000 and under Pascal’s leadership, Sony Pictures has had 95 movies hit #1 at the domestic box office, more than any other studio.
+SPE had four films open at the top of the box office in 2013: Zero Dark Thirty, Evil Dead, Elysium, and Cloudy With a Chance Of Meatballs 2.
+In 2012, the studio led the industry in market share and set new studio records for box office revenue with $1.768 billion domestically and $4.440 billion worldwide, thanks to hits including The Amazing Spider-Man, Men in Black 3, Skyfall, Sony Pictures Animation’s Hotel Transylvania, Think Like a Man, 21 Jump Street and The Vow.

 Sony Pictures Television (SPT) is one of the television industry’s leading content providers.
 It produces and distributes programming in every genre, around the world and for a multitude of platforms.
 In addition to one of the industry's largest libraries of award-winning feature films, television shows and formats, SPT boasts a current program slate that includes top-rated daytime dramas and game shows, landmark off-network series, original animated series and critically acclaimed primetime dramas, comedies and telefilms.
 In addition to its U.S. production business, SPT has 17 wholly-owned or joint venture production companies in 12 countries.

 SPT’s worldwide media networks include 130 channel feeds available in 159 countries, reaching more than 800 million households worldwide.
 Popular channel brands include AXN, Animax, and SET (Sony Entertainment Television), as well as the studio’s ad-supported VOD service, Crackle, now available in 22 countries.